 - Complete an MCC admission application and be assigned an official MCC ID number.

-- Request transcripts from the other institutions.
+- Request transcripts from the other previously attended institutions.
+The receipt of these transcripts may be verified by calling MCC Connect.

 - Transcripts may be either directly mailed or sent electronically to MCC from the institution(s), including military transcripts.